 When I went to visit Israel in 2008, one Saturday (the Sabbath Day), I got on the wrong elevator.
-I thought someone was playing a joke on me because on my way up to my room, the doors opened and closed on every single floor on the way up to the 15th.
+I thought someone was playing a joke on me because on my way up to my room, the doors opened and closed on every single floor on the way up to my room on the 15th floor.
 I was on the Sabbath elevator.
-It did that so orthodox Jews who observed the Sabbath wouln't have to work to hit the button.
+It did that so orthodox Jews who observed the Sabbath wouldn't have to work by hitting the button.
+No joke!
 When I learned that from my tour guide I asked him, what if a hotel doesn't have such an elevator, would they have to wait for a Gentile to push the button for them?
 Ironically, he was serious when he said, "Either that or take the stairs."

 I once said to the rabbi down the street from the church I served in Raleigh, "I notice that when I come in on Saturday to run through the sermon or fold the bulletins, I'll often see you and your family walking to the synagogue.
 Why is that?
 I thought the Sabbath was a day of rest."
 His serious reply was, "We walk to give our cars a day of rest."

-See how goofy it is?
+Do you see how ridiculous it is?
 How they turn the Sabbath on its head?!
-What God intended to be a day where his people rest from their work to focus on the Word, they turned into a day of rules to be kept to work your way into heaven by earning God's favor.
+What God intended to be a day for his people to rest from their work to focus on the Word, they turned into a day of rules to be kept to work your way into heaven by earning God's favor.

 So while God commanded his people not to harvest on the Sabbath, but to take a day off to focus on his grace, the Pharisees turned it into a command not to pick a snack while you walked along the road.
 When they saw Jesus' disciples picking some heads of grain, they challenged Jesus: "Look, why are they doing what is unlawful on the Sabbath?"